 The NCAA sent you the championships entry/march-in form via email with the selection materials.
-This form must be submitted by noon Eastern time, March 27.
-Changes to the 15 student-athletes designated on the entry form must be made in writing to the NCAA championship manager and the tournament director not later than 10 p.m.
-LOCAL time the day before competition.
+This form must be submitted by noon Eastern time, March 26.
+Changes to the 15 student-athletes designated on the entry form must be made in writing to the NCAA championship manager and the tournament director and may occur up until one hour prior to open stretch warm-ups on competition day.

 General Policies.
 The entry/march-in form shall serve as the official credential request form.
 An issued credential may not be given to another team member or individual.
 If a participant or staff member loses a credential, a fine will be imposed (the price of an all-session ticket to the event) to replace the credential.
 Wrist bands will be provided to the coaching staff and support personnel as identified on the official entry/march-in form; student-athletes will receive plastic "bag tags" to affix to their gym bags.
-These credentials will be provided in the Welcome Packet.
+These credentials will be provided in the Welcome Packet